ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

 To check out what any of these VFX objects do, drag one into your viewport or Hierarchy.
 In most cases it will start playing immediately, but for one-off animations, you'll probably want to reactivate them multiple times to see what they do.

-All VFX have a ***Play*** button at the top of their **Properties** window, so to check out what an explosion looks like, drag it into your scene and hit the Properties *Play* button!
+All VFX have a ***Play*** button at the top of their **Properties** window, so to check out what an explosion looks like, drag it into your scene and hit the Properties' *Play* button!

 ### Special Effect Materials

-Besides all of the more literal visual effects that Core includes, there is also a categorey of Materials that lend themselves nicely to VFX, the SpecialEffects materials:
+Besides all of the more literal visual effects that Core includes, there is also a categorey of **Materials** that lend themselves nicely to VFX, the SpecialEffects materials:

 ![Special Effect Materials](../../img/VFXtutorial/SpecialEffectMaterials.png "You can get real creative with these."){: .center}